gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ### October

 * **ELI5: x86_64 Exploit Development Fundamentals w/ John Ryan & Adrian Abdala (2-Hours)** - Wed, Oct 14, 2020 12:30 PM - 3:00 PM EDT - Do the phrases “exploit development” or “buffer overflow” intimidate you?
 Maybe you’ve only heard the words, but they sound too advanced to learn.
 Maybe you performed one or two buffer overflows while pursuing a certification, but you still don’t quite understand the underlying mechanics of compiled software exploitation.
 In this 2-hour workshop-style webcast, we’re going to dive into key concepts of computer organization to learn how x86_64 Linux software journeys from C source code to become a functional program in computer memory – ready to be exploited. https://register.gotowebinar.com/register/6536568447332186379

+### November
+* **Getting Started in Security with BHIS and MITRE ATT&CK w/ John Strand** ($0-395, Pay What You Want) Mon, Nov 16, 2020 11:00 AM – 4:00 PM EST Tue, Nov 17, 2020 12:00 PM – 4:00 PM EST Wed, Nov 18, 2020 12:00 PM – 4:00 PM EST Thu, Nov 19, 2020 12:00 PM – 4:00 PM EST - "This 16-hour (4-days, 4-hour sessions) information security training class is designed for people who are new to computer security.
+We will cover the core fundamentals with lots of hands-on labs demonstrating the attacks and defenses every security professional must know to be successful." https://wildwesthackinfest.com/online-training/getting-started-in-security-with-bhis-and-mitre-attk/

 ## Books
 * **Building Secure & Reliable Systems**